No matter how many times you've moved house, the process never seems to get less stressful.

 Moving house can be a lot like Tetris - every box or piece of furniture can either help you, or hurt you as it all stacks up on each other.
 In order to avoid this, make sure you have an idea of where everything is going.
 You've already started this process assuming you've labelled all of your boxes, so it will be easy to direct them to the correct room.

-For more information on how you can make a smooth transition when buying or selling a house in Australia, contact the team at BOQ today.
+For more information on how you can make a smooth transition when buying or selling a house in Australia, get in touch today.